Learn about regular expressions in Python. We introduce the regular expression processing functions commonly used in Python.

 True

-You can also test if a string does not contain a substring:
+The inverse, testing if a string does not contain a substring, is just as straightforward:

 >>> "coffee" not in s